Khalil-Abbes/System-Architecture/README.md

 This project was completed as part of the System Architecture coursework at Saarland University.
 The foundational skeleton and testing framework were provided by the university staff.
-My specific task was to design and implement the core logic, which is summarized in the submissions folder.
+My specific task was to design and implement the core logic.